 Board of Directors

-Barb Bersche is a partner and former president of McSweeney’s Publishing.
-She’s also a founding board member of both 826 Valencia and the Valentino Achak Deng Foundation.
-On her own time, Barb is a designer (with a Grammy-nominated box set called Alan Lomax in Haiti), a New York Times best-selling children’s book author, as well as a consultant to other creative agencies and nonprofits.
-She’s also a member of the Marin County Search and Rescue/Mountain Rescue team.
+Barb Bersche is a partner and the former president of McSweeney’s Publishing, as well as a founding board member of 826 Valencia and the Valentino Achak Deng Foundation.
+On her own time, Barb has been a designer (with a Grammy-nominated box set called Alan Lomax in Haiti), and a New York Times best-selling children’s book author, as well as a consultant to other creative agencies and nonprofits.
+She is also a member of the Marin County Search and Rescue/Mountain Rescue team.

 826 Valencia Co-Founders